maschinendeck/state.maschinendeck.org/README.md

 		"errorMessage":"Could not find the parameter 'open'"	//An error message in English that can be displayed to the user }

+#Setup

+* Copy `spaceapi.json.sample` to `spaceapi.json` and adjust the values for your hackerspace.
+* Ensure that the process that'll run `update.php` has read-write-permissions to `spaceapi.json`
+* Copy `.htaccess.sample` to `.htaccess`
+* Run `htpasswd -c .htpasswd apiuser`.
+Enter the password for `apiuser` on prompt.
+This creates the `.htpasswd` file in your current directory.
+* Adjust the path to `.htpasswd` in your `.htaccess` in line `AuthUserFile ...`

+A bit clunky but this way you don't need a database, etc.

 ##Implementation